 Coming Home & Re-Entry Placards

-After a mandatory evacuation, New Orleans will return citizens to the City only when we deem it safe for citizens to return.
-Do not attempt to return until the City of New Orleans deems it safe.
+After a mandatory evacuation, New Orleans will allow residents back into the City only when it is safe to return.
+Do not attempt to return until this time.

-Just as the City has a plan to leave the City, it has a plan to re-enter it.
+Just as the City has a plan to evacute the city, it has a plan to re-enter.
 New Orleans uses a tiered plan for re-entering the city after the Mayor issues a mandatory evacuation.
-Tiered re-entry means citizens and business come back at different times, allowing all possible essential services that citizens would need, such as power, food supply, etc., to get back and up and running.
+Tiered re-entry means residents and business come back at different times, allowing all essential services that residents would need, such as power, food supply, etc., to get back and up and running.

-Citizens do not need a placard to re-enter the City.
-They will re-enter after the initial tiers.
+Residents do not need a placard to re-enter the City.

 For questions about placards, including re-setting and passwords, or to make an appointment to pick up placards, please contact Carlos Muniz at (504) 658-8714.